redhat-cip/dci-ui/README.md

 ## Work In Progress

-We are currently migrating DCI from AngularJS to React.
+We recently migrate DCI from AngularJS to React.
-The bundle size optimization was removed.
+The bundle size optimization will be done in the future.

 ## Getting started

 To run the app in development mode follow those steps:

  * clone this repository
  * ensure DCI api is listening on localhost:5000.
 See `dci-dev-env`.
-An alternative is to consume an existing API (edit apiURL in [src/config.json](src/config.json))
+An alternative is to consume DCI API (edit apiURL in [public/config.json](public/config.json))
  * install node dependencies: `npm install`
  * run the development server : `npm start`